gmac/graphql-stitching-ruby/docs/composer.md

 The strategy used to merge source schemas into the combined schema is based on each element type:

-- `Object` and `Interface` types merge their fields together:
+- `Object` and `Interface` types merge their fields and directives together:
   - Common fields across locations must share a value type, and the weakest nullability is used.
-  - Field arguments merge using the same rules as `InputObject`.
+  - Field and directive arguments merge using the same rules as `InputObject`.
   - Objects with unique fields across locations must implement [`@stitch` accessors](../README.md#merged-types).
   - Shared object types without `@stitch` accessors must contain identical fields.
   - Merged interfaces must remain compatible with all underlying implementations.